 G: I bet that’s the best five bucks you’ve ever spent.

 E: Yes.
 It probably implicates me in a crime.
 I did pay for them, though.

 Things seem to just happen somehow.
-I was painting with watercolour until a very thoughtful guy named Rob Reynolds said to me, “Eric, have you considered trying gouache?”
-And of course my reply was: “What’s gouache?”
+I was painting with watercolor until a very thoughtful guy named Rob Reynolds said to me, “Eric, have you considered trying gouache?”
+And of course, my reply was: “What’s gouache?”

 G: I was gonna ask, are there any pieces you’ve published you wish you could re-draw?

 E: Yes and no, because if I redid the packaging for, say, the Rushmore DVD, then it wouldn’t be the same object.
 It would be something else.
 Maybe we should just let it be an integral part of the time capsule … That’s fine by me.

 It’s kind of a steep curve though: Looking at the Zissou illustrations for Life Aquatic.
 I like them, but they are from a long time ago.
 Maybe I plateaued.
 Maybe that was the summit of my ability.

 Or the Darjeeling Limited DVD cover.
 That’s one of my favorite drawings and was a real test.
 I don’t draw well large, and that thing had so many — there’s some stuff about perspective that’s always kind of tricky, because it usually looks fake, but there’s a lot of textures crammed into a tiny space.
 I think I have the amateur’s fear of adding paint, so I always water it down more than well-informed people usually do … just keep painting … very thin, reluctant layers … and you get about thirty of those thin, reluctant layers before suddenly there’s an actual square of color.
 That’s probably something I need to work on.
 I forget now if I answered your question.
 Did I answer your question?
 That was a long answer.